Onboarding UX refinement

 Adding light mode to an existing system

-The brief was to design a light mode for the onboarding flow.
-The existing dark-mode design system used colour values directly rather than abstracted into primitive tokens, which meant a light mode could either be built ad-hoc by inverting values screen by screen, or by rebuilding the colour foundation as primitives that both modes could derive from.
+The initial brief was to design a light mode for the onboarding flow.
+The existing dark-mode design system used colour values directly rather than abstracted into semantic tokens, which meant a light mode could either be built ad-hoc by inverting values screen by screen, or by rebuilding the colour foundation as primitives that both modes could derive from.
 The first option would have been faster but would not have scaled.
 The second would extend as the system grew.

 Design & UX audit